thermalogic/Practices/P1/README.md

 **Data Analysis**(10)：Statistics, regression and visualization

-* Deadline: 2022.04.29
+* Deadline: 2023.04.29

 ## Problem

 John V. Guttag.
-Introduction to Computation and Programming Using Python: With Application to Understanding Data(Second Edition).
-MIT Press, 2016.
+Introduction to Computation and Programming Using Python: With Application to Understanding Data(third Edition).
+MIT Press, 2021.

-**21.5 Statistical Measures Don't, Tell the Whole Story**(Page411-412)
+**22.5 Statistical Measures Don't, Tell the Whole Story**(Page521-522)

 In 1973, the statistician F.J.
 Anscombe published a paper containing the table below.
 It contains the <x, y> coordinates of the points in each of four data sets.